danivijay/github-project-management/README.md

-# Project Management with GitHub
+# My Project Management Conventions and Guidelines

 This project coveys complete guidelines to setup a development environment and project management from scratch =.